 Camping is outstanding in this remote location, with plenty of recreation to occupy your time.
-The drive accesses both the Routt and White River National Forests.
+The drive accesses both the Routt and White River national forests.
 Many primitive spots can be found directly off the byway.
 More spots can be found off almost any dirt road.
 National Forest campgrounds are well marked with many to choose from.
 Many campgrounds are close to lakes, like Trappers or Chapman.

-Scenic Drive from Yampa to Meeker, CO
+National Scenic Byway from Yampa to Meeker

 The Flat Tops Trail is a remarkable place to get away to and enjoy nature in Northwest Colorado.
 Connecting Meeker and Yampa, this 82 mile byway is suitable for mostly all cars.
 Gas up in Meeker or Yampa, as there is no where else to fill once on the drive.

 The drive takes anywhere from 2.5 hours and up, depending on stops.
 There is some winter access for recreation like snowshoeing, cross country skiing, and snowmobiling.
 Summer/fall recreation includes biking, camping, fishing, hiking and hunting.

 Gas up in Yampa or Meeker before you head out.
 There’s nothing on route.
 The only public restaurant on route is the Trappers Lake Lodge, open seasonally, near the middle of the drive.
 It’s a nice refreshment after driving on this remote byway.
 They also rent out cabins, and do horseback, fishing and hunting tours.